 The TEAMcare findings were published in the New England Journal of Medicine in 2010.
-The primary result was that (when compared to usual care) a multi-disciplinary providing measurement-based care and nurse care management significantly improved outcomes for depression and coronary heart disease and/or diabetes at a lower cost over a 12-month treatment period.
+The primary result was that (when compared to usual care) a multi-disciplinary team providing measurement-based care and nurse care management significantly improved outcomes for depression and coronary heart disease and/or diabetes at a lower cost over a 12-month treatment period.

 - Katon WJ, et al., Collaborative care for patients with depression and chronic illnesses.
 N Engl J Med.
 2010 Dec 30;363(27):2611-20